-In regard to the charge that Lee was racist or that he supported a racist cause, again there is not room here to discuss the causes of the War Between the States (In using this name for the conflict, by the way, I follow Ulysses S. Grant’s example in his famous memoirs).
+In regard to the charge that Lee was racist or that he supported a racist cause, again there is not room here to discuss the causes of the War Between the States.
 Suffice it to say that this issue is one on which honest men can disagree.
 Certainly Lee himself did not see the conflict in this light.
 In a letter of 1856 to his wife, Lee had written that “slavery as an institution, is a moral & political evil.”
 Despising revolutionary social change and the rhetoric of the abolitionists, he hoped for gradual emancipation and shared with Abraham Lincoln a sympathy for the idea of colonizing freed African Americans in Central America or Africa.

 Lee never purchased a slave in his life.
 The slaves over whom he had control, some 200, came to him through his marriage to Mary Custis, a descendant of George Washington.
-Lee became the executor of his father-in-law’s will.
+Lee became the executor of the will of his father-in-law, George Washington Parke Custis.
 Though permitted by the will to free the slaves upon the elder Custis’ death in 1857, Lee deemed the slaves necessary to the financial recovery of the Arlington estate.
 He thus kept them enslaved as long as he could—the will stipulated a maximum of five years—freeing them in December 1862 on the eve of the Emancipation Proclamation’s going into effect.
 Again, Lee believed that his highest duty was to his family, in this case to their economic well-being, and this trumped his concern for the freedom of the particular slaves under his control.

 In this, as in his paternalistic attitude toward blacks, Lee fell short of heroism.
 Of the bondsmen Lee once opined that “the painful discipline they are undergoing, is necessary for their instruction as a race,” and he told a congressional committee after the war that it was his view blacks “at this time, cannot vote intelligently,” though he added, “what the future may prove, how intelligent they may become…I cannot say more than you can.”
 As Lee’s great biographer Douglas Southall Freeman writes, his “was the prevailing view among most religious people of Lee’s class in the border states.
 Lee shared these convictions of his neighbors without ever having come in contact with the worst evils of African bondage.”